steffancross/aggregate/README.md

 # Aggregate

-A music listening that brings together tracks from multiple platforms.
+A music listening app that brings together tracks from multiple platforms.
 Currently supports YouTube, SoundCloud, and Spotify.

 ## Tech Stack